What Are the Rules to Using Color in Stage Lighting?

 White = Open, Raw, Unfiltered

-These colours generally express the emotions listed.
+These colors generally express the emotions listed.
 Of course, this is a very simplified way of sharing moods with you, as there are so many millions of tints that each have their own character and moods.

-Monochromatic Colour Schemes
+Monochromatic Color Schemes

 2-Color Complementary Schemes

-Multi-Colour Methods
+Multi-Color Methods

 Now, that we’ve gone over all that education, here is the really exciting news: